 In this work, following the methodology developed in Refs.~\cite{Klein:2015hvg,Tamanini:2016zlh,LISACosmologyWorkingGroup:2019mwx}, we construct simulated GW catalogs for LISA observations of massive black hole binaries.
-Specifically, we adopt semi-analytic MBHB population models (PopIII, Q3d, and Q3nod) to describe the merger rates and the distributions of intrinsic source parameters, including masses, redshifts, and orbital eccentricities, thereby generating realistic mock catalogs for a five-year LISA mission.
-Using these simulated datasets, we investigate how orbital eccentricity improves GW parameter estimation for MBHBs observed by LISA, with a particular focus on sky localization and luminosity distance measurements, which are quantified using the Fisher-matrix formalism with eccentric inspiral waveforms.
-Such improvements are expected to increase the number of detectable bright sirens by facilitating the identification of EM counterparts and host galaxies.
-We further assess how the enlarged bright siren sample leads to tighter constraints on cosmological parameters, including the Hubble constant, as well as enhanced precision in tests of general relativity through GW propagation effects over cosmological distances.
+Specifically, we adopt semianalytic MBHB population models (PopIII, Q3d, and Q3nod) to describe the merger rates and the distributions of intrinsic source parameters, including masses, redshifts, and orbital eccentricities, thereby generating realistic mock catalogs for a 5-year LISA mission.
+Using these simulated datasets, we investigate how orbital eccentricity improves GW parameter estimation for MBHBs observed by LISA, with a particular focus on sky localization and luminosity distance measurements, which are quantified using the Fisher matrix formalism with eccentric inspiral waveforms.
+Such improvements are expected to increase the number of detectable bright siren candidates by facilitating the identification of EM counterparts and host galaxies.
+We further assess how the enlarged bright siren candidates leads to tighter constraints on cosmological parameters, including the Hubble constant, as well as enhanced precision in tests of general relativity through GW propagation effects over cosmological distances.

 This paper is organized as follows.
-In Sec.~\ref{sec:typical}, we describe the eccentric waveform model and the Fisher-matrix framework used for parameter estimation.
+In Sec.~\ref{sec:typical}, we describe the eccentric waveform model and the Fisher matrix framework used for parameter estimation.
 Using representative events, we demonstrate how varying eccentricity improves the measurement of luminosity distance and sky position, highlighting the differences between light-seed and heavy-seed populations.
-In Sec.~\ref{sec:catalog}, we generate mock LISA catalogs based on semi-analytic population models and assess the overall improvement in localization and distance accuracy due to eccentricity.
+In Sec.~\ref{sec:catalog}, we generate mock LISA catalogs based on semianalytic population models and assess the overall improvement in localization and distance accuracy due to eccentricity.
 In Sec.~\ref{sec:cosmo}, we translate these improvements into forecasts for cosmological constraints using bright sirens.
 Finally, we conclude our results in Sec.~\ref{sec:conclusion} followed by some discussions.